scriptorum/flaxen/README.md

 e.add(image);
 ```

-Or more simply you could add a Tile and an ImageGrid.
-The number of tiles across and down are calculated at run-time based on the image dimensions and ImageGrid size.
-Yes, ImageGrid should really be called CellSize or something.
+Or you could define an ImageGrid and specify a Tile.
+An ImageGrid represents the size of an individual tile in pixels.
+The number of tiles across and down are calculated at run-time based on the image dimensions.
+The Tile tells us which tile to use, with 0 the tile in the upper left, 1 the next tile to the right, and so on.

+Yes, ImageGrid should really be called TileSize or something.
 Don't you think I know it's poorly named?
 I'm the one who named it!
 Hmph!
 Uh ... where was I?
 Oh yes:

 ```haxe
 var e:Entity = newEntity()